 Making a template

 One of the easiest ways to make a template from an intricate shape is to use florist foam.
 It’s also one of the cheapest.
-Place the shape (in my case the vine) onto a block of florist foam and squish in down firmly but gently.
+Place the shape (in my case a vine I got from Namibian Hardwood) onto a block of florist foam and squish in down firmly but gently.

 The shape will leave an “indent” in the foam as shown below.